OCLC-Developer-Network/oclc-auth-python/README.md

 An alternate method popular with Django developers is to install <a href="http://blog.isotoma.com/2012/07/running-a-django-dev-instance-over-https/">Stunnel</a>.

 1. Edit `exampleAuthTokenDjangoApp/views.py` and insert your Key and Secret.
    Note that your WSKey must be configured with these parameters:
    * RedirectURI that matches the URI you are running the example from.
-For example, `https:localhost:8000/auth/`
+For example, <strong>https:localhost:8000/auth/</strong>

-   * Scopes. ie, `WorldCatMetadataAPI` for the Django example provided with this library.
+   * Scopes. ie, </strong>WorldCatMetadataAPI</strong> for the Django example provided with this library.

 1. We use runsslserver to start Django from the project's root directory: